itswadesh/svelte-commerce/README.md

 # What is Svelte Commerce?

-- Svelte Commerce is a storefront for your existing eCommerce.
+- Svelte Commerce is a PWA storefront for your existing eCommerce based on Sveltekit.
-- It is possible to connect with any eCommerce backend
+- It is possible to connect with any eCommerce backend that provides an API
-- No need to make a big leap or invest huge amount.
-Just take this opend source project and attach to existing backend.
-- Advanced Frontend Platform for eCommerce based on Sveltekit
+- We are working on adaptors of Medusajs, Shopify, Magento, Woocommerce, Litekart, Bigcommerce

 <a href="https://litekart.in/" aria-label="Click to browse litekart">
 <img src="https://repository-images.githubusercontent.com/213575283/f577b8bd-8edb-41ba-bfe5-36e65072e1f2" alt/>